Delegate requests to sub-tables

 1. Follow the guides in Forward requests to a destination to set up each route table that you want to include in this sub-table set.
 For each route table, include the following additional settings for delegation:

 • In the spec section, add the weight field to indicate route table priority.
 Higher integer values indicate a higher priority in the list of sub-tables.
-Note that tables of the same weight stay in the same order that you list them in the root route table, which is the list order when you specify sub-tables by name, or the creation timestamp when you select sub-tables by label.
+Note that tables of the same weight stay in the same order that you list them in the parent route table, which is the list order when you specify sub-tables by name, or the creation timestamp when you select sub-tables by label.

 • Optional: If you want to refer to the sub-tables by label rather than by table name, add a label in the metadata section.
 Be sure to use the same label for each sub-table.